 - New York to Hong Kong with Cathay Pacific

-If you want to check the mileage of a range of flights, I recommend inputting the airport codes into gcmap.com to get the total distance, and ensuring you are keeping it under the 35,000 mile maximum.
+If you want to check the mileage of a range of flights, we recommend inputting the airport codes into Great Circle Mapper to get the total distance, ensuring you are keeping it under the 35,000-mile maximum.

 - Johannesburg to London via Doha with Qatar Airways

 - London to New York with British Airways or American Airlines